-All organizations that have been accredited by CREST against the penetration testing discipline have demonstrated that their process for undertaking assessments is robust, repeatable and capable of identifying and exploiting security vulnerabilities.
-Therefore, a CDPT does not define a new methodology that Accredited organizations need to comply with.
-Instead, organizations that conduct CDPT will be expected to deliver assessments that meet the needs of a buyers defined scope, while still providing freedom to execute the individual testing methodology approved as part of the annual accreditation cycle.
+All organisations that have been accredited by CREST against the penetration testing discipline have demonstrated that their process for undertaking assessments is robust, repeatable and capable of identifying and exploiting security vulnerabilities.
+Therefore, a CDPT does not define a new methodology that Accredited organisations need to comply with.
+Instead, organisations that conduct CDPT will be expected to deliver assessments that meet the needs of a buyers defined scope, whilst still providing freedom to execute the individual testing methodology approved as part of the annual accreditation cycle.

 The accreditation process is enhanced annually, and the minimum set of requirements are increased based upon evolving security best practices.
-As part of the final sign-off in the accreditation process, each Member Company is required to sign a Code of Conduct with defined, common expectations each CREST Accredited organization is expected to abide by.
-This Code of Conduct also sets forth the principles, values, standards and rules of behavior that CREST Accredited organizations warrant that all penetration tests that are conducted will align with the methodology that was assessed though the CREST
+As part of the final sign-off in the accreditation process, each Member Company is required to sign a Code of Conduct with defined, common expectations each CREST Accredited organisation is expected to abide by.
+This Code of Conduct also sets forth the principles, values, standards and rules of behaviour that CREST Accredited organisations agrees to abide by.
+In addition, as part of the sign-off process, organisations warrant that all penetration tests that are conducted will align with the methodology that was assessed though the CREST